 The sections all center on varying ideas of “identity,” people being either rooted in the past, a memory, in a sense of location, a narrative or strong emotional ties – be they human, artificial, or even Borg in origin.
 Each of the main characters of the show undergoes examination, from Captain Janeway, to Tom Paris, and even holodeck simulations in their interactions with other crew members.

-While simultaneously individual crew members develop, change and mature in various ways.
+More than in other parts of the Roddenberry franchise, memory and – in a way “ideology,” meaning Starfleet/Federation ideology – plays a huge role.
+As Janeway’s crew is far removed from the Alpha Quadrant, imaginations, memories and ties to a past that were removed physically and lie in another time are probably the most efficient end enduring ingredients to maintain routine and discipline, while, simultaneously, individual crew members develop, change and mature in various ways.
 The best example, after her appearance in season four and by having her life and character develop rather rapidly is Seven of Nine.
 Her story, that includes self-reflection, meditation, readjustment, re-localization and development of identity, is what happens to a lesser degree to the main characters of Janeway’s crew.
 (Her personal style, as mentioned several times in the volume, is described as a “feminist” way to approach obstacles).

-The crew’s resilience grows even stronger, as they are either kidnaped, replaced, their minds and bodies or dreams taken over, or they suffer other kinds of “spirit possession,” here not in the guise of ancient cinematic voodoo horror, but always clearly detectable as either scientific apparatus, standard natural psychic power of alien origin or superior mental capacity of a far advanced species.
+The crew’s resilience grows even stronger, as they are either kidnaped, replaced, their minds and bodies or dreams are taken over, or they suffer other kinds of “spirit possession,” here not in the guise of ancient cinematic voodoo horror, but always clearly detectable as either scientific apparatus, standard natural psychic power of alien origin or superior mental capacity of a far advanced species.

-And still the crew matures, even in the face of persistent obstacles for character development, as often memories get erased (by who or whatever) or entirely replaced as in the case of Chakotay.
+And still the crew matures, even in the face of persistent obstacles for character development, as often memories get erased (by whom or whatever) or entirely replaced as in the case of Chakotay.
 Other crew members are cloned without knowing; to serve other purposes in other societies.
 Seemingly human and Federation DNA is most welcome in the Delta Quadrant.
 In most cases, the crew regained control over their minds and bodies, usually because strong ties and their combined individual skills offered solutions.

 Associated with the concepts of self, identity, traditions, memory, rituals and shaman practices, the show features ideas of the supernatural and spiritual energies.
 While ideas and characteristics of religion and spirituality are most prominent in Star Trek: Deep Space Nine, here in STV they also are of some importance.
 (Considering the basic lack of the supernatural still in STNG, it is worth noting that both series following Picard’s adventures come to understand the importance of spirituality for audiences and made it an important part of the show).